-- Many changes have been associated with the privatization of what were formerly common pool resources, and the individuals who are dependent on those resources have thus lost rights to them.
-This has been particularly the case for indigenous peoples, forest-dependent communities, and other groups relatively marginalized from political and economic sources of power. - Some of the people and places affected by changes in ecosystems and ecosystem 0 services are highly vulnerable and poorly equipped to cope with the major ecosystem changes that may occur (C6.ES).
+- Many changes have been associated with the privatization of what were formerly common pool resources and the individuals who are dependent on those resources have thus lost rights to the resources.
+This has been particularly the case for indigenous peoples, forest dependent communities and other groups relatively marginalized from political and economic sources of power. - Some of the people and places affected by changes in ecosystems and ecosystem services are highly vulnerable and poorly equipped to cope with the major changes in ecosystems that may occur (C6.ES).
 Highly vulnerable groups include those whose needs for ecosystem services already exceed the supply, such as people lacking adequate clean water supplies and people living in areas with declining per capita agricultural production.
 Vulnerability has also been increased by the growth of populations in ecosystems at risk of disasters such as floods or drought, often due to inappropriate policies that have encouraged this growth.
-Populations are growing in low-lying coastal areas and dryland ecosystems.
-In part due to the growth in these vulnerable populations, the number of natural disasters (floods, droughts, earthquakes, and so on) requiring international assistance has quadrupled over the past four decades.
-Finally, vulnerability has been increased when the resilience in either the social or ecological system has been diminished, as for example through the loss of drought-resistant crop varieties. - Significant differences between the roles and rights of men and women in many societies lead to women's increased vulnerability to changes in ecosystem services.
-Rural women in developing countries are the main producers of staple crops like rice, wheat, and maize (R6 Box 6.1).
-Because the gendered division of labor within many societies places responsibility for routine care of the household with women, even when women also play important roles in agriculture, the degradation of ecosystem services such as water quality or quantity, fuelwood, agricultural or rangeland productivity often results in increased labor demands on women.
-This can affect the larger household by diverting time from food preparation, child care, education of children, and other beneficial activities (C6.3.3).Yet gender bias persists in agricultural policies in many countries, and rural women involved in agriculture tend to be the last to benefit from-or in some cases are negatively affected by-development policies and new technologies. - The reliance of the rural poor on ecosystem services is rarely measured and thus typically overlooked in national statistics and in poverty assessments, resulting in inappropriate strategies that do not take into account the role of the environment in poverty reduction.
-For example, a recent study that synthesized data from 17 countries found that 22% of household income for rural communities in forested regions comes from sources typically not included in national statistics, such as harvesting wild food, fuelwood, fodder, medicinal plants, and timber.
-These activities generated a much higher proportion of poorer families' total income than wealthy families"-income that was of particular significance in periods of both predictable and unpredictable shortfalls in other livelihood sources (R17).
+Populations are growing in low-lying coastal areas and in dryland ecosystems.
+In part due to the growth in these vulnerable populations, the number of natural disasters (floods, droughts, earthquakes, etc.) requiring international assistance has quadrupled over the past four decades.
+Finally, vulnerability has been increased when the resilience in either the social or ecological system has been diminished, as for example through the loss of drought-resistant crop varieties. - Significant differences between the roles and rights of men and women in developing countries lead to increased vulnerability of women to changes in ecosystem services.
+Rural women, in developing countries, are the main producers of staple crops like rice, wheat and maize (R6 Box 6.1).
+Because the gendered division of labor within many societies places responsibility for routine care of the household with women, even in situations where women may also play important roles in agriculture, degradation of ecosystem services, such as water quality or quantity, fuelwood, agricultural or rangeland productivity, often result in increased labor demands on women.
+These increased demands on women's time for coping with loss of ecosystem services can affect the larger household by diverting time from food preparation, child care, education of children, and other beneficial activities (C6.3.3).
+Yet gender bias persists in agricultural policies in many countries and rural women involved in agriculture tend to be the last to benefit from - or in some cases negatively affect by - development policies and new technologies. - The reliance of the rural poor on ecosystem services is rarely measured and thus typically overlooked in national statistics and in poverty assessments, resulting in inappropriate strategies that do not take into account the role of the environment in poverty reduction.
+For example, a recent study that synthesized data from 17 countries found that 22 percent of household income for rural communities in forested regions comes from sources typically not included in national statistics such as harvesting wild food, fuelwood, fodder, medicinal plants, and timber.
+These activities generated a much higher proportion of poorer families' total income and this income was of particular significance in periods of both predictable and unpredictable shortfalls in other livelihood sources.
+(R17.??) - Poor people have historically lost access to ecosystem services disproportionately as demand for those services has grown.
+Coastal habitats are often converted to other uses, frequently for aquaculture ponds or cage culturing of high valued species such as shrimp and salmon.
+Despite the fact that the area is still used for food production, local residents